 This is really useful when you are trying to achieve special glow or abstract effects.

 In addition, the "Anti-aliased" checkbox allows you to improve the quality of the shadow with a very slight drop in performance.
 The performance hit is negligible, so we recommend always keeping the box checked.

 In the following Photoshop glow example, changing the Contour to a "sine wave" shape results in an Outer Glow with more character, which allows us to add special effects to our images.

 Outer Glow: Range Setting

 Adjusting the Range is similar to changing the Spread.
 It allows you to control the falloff of your Outer Glow in almost the same way.

-A lower setting gives us a harder glow while a higher setting gives us a softer one.
+A lower setting gives us a harder glow, while a higher setting gives us a softer one.

 While Range is similar to Spread, Jitter is similar to Noise.
-Noise creates transparency of adjacent pixels using a Normal blend mode, while Jitter adds noise by adjusting the and lightness of adjacent pixels in a way that is similar to Overlay.
+Noise creates transparency of adjacent pixels using a Normal blend mode, while Jitter adds noise by adjusting the lightness of adjacent pixels in a way that is similar to Overlay.